hadialqattan/pycln/docs/README.md

 > Pycln can understand string type hints.

-All bellow imports are considered as used:
+All the imports below are considered as used:

 - Fully string: